arcticfoxrc/pennywise/.github/copilot/instructions.md

-# GitHub Copilot Instructions for pennywise
+# GitHub Copilot Instructions for pennyfox

 ## Project Overview
 This is a financial web application built with React and TypeScript.
 The project follows strict TypeScript standards and emphasizes type safety.